Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Introduction

 There is a trade-off between more restrictive assumptions or tools and a more ambitious estimation.
-We chose a different approach to address this trade-off than previous papers: focus on coarser objects of the function rather than the function itself, but make as little assumptions as possible.
+We address this trade-off by focusing on coarser objects of the function rather than the function itself, but make as little assumptions as possible.
 This seems to be a worthwhile sacrifice: the objects for which we have developed inference appear to us at this point to be the most relevant, but in the future, one could easily use the same approach to develop methods to estimate other objects of interest.
+For example, \cite{Creponetal} used the same technique to construct and estimate a specific form of heterogeneity at the post-processing stage.
+Even then, as we will see, getting robust and conservative standard errors for heterogeneity requires a larger sample size than just estimating average treatment effects.
+This reflects a different trade-off: if we do not assume that we can predict \emph{ex ante} where the heterogeneity might be (in which case we can write it down in a pre-analysis plan), power will be lower, and detecting heterogeneity will require a larger sample.
+This is a consideration that applied researchers will need to keep in mind when designing and powering their experiments, and when writing pre-analysis plans: if a particular dimension of heterogeneity is deemed important, it should be pre-specified.